Not many people are really aware of the extent that diabetes can affect the feet, and this lack of awareness and knowledge has to be addressed

-Undefeeted by Diabetes, an Oxted-based not-for-profit organisation run by husband and wife Peter and Tina Allton, has been shortlisted as a finalist at the prestigious Federation of Small Businessesβ Surrey Awards, to be held tomorrow (Wednesday November 18).
+Undefeeted by Diabetes, an Oxted-based not-for-profit organisation run by husband and wife Peter and Tina Allton, has been shortlisted as a finalist at the prestigious Federation of Small Businessesβ Surrey Awards, to be held on Wednesday November 18.

 The event, which will be held at Mercedes-Benz World, Brooklands Drive, Weybridge, Surrey KT13 0SL, celebrates hard work, endeavour and enterprise in businesses and organisations across Surrey.

 Peter Allton states, βNot many people are really aware of the extent that diabetes can affect the feet, and this lack of awareness and knowledge has to be addressed.β

 βPeople with diabetes have a much greater risk of developing problems with their feet, due to the damage that raised blood glucose can cause to sensation, circulation and the bodyβs ability to fight infection.

 βIt is shocking that in 2015 in the UK, more than 135 people with diabetes have a lower limb amputation every week.
 Globally, the rate of amputations stands at one every 20 seconds.
 Equally shocking yet interesting is the fact that 85% of these amputations can be prevented with greater awareness and action.

 βThis is why I wrote the book βUndefeeted by Diabetesβ and why Tina and I are using it to start a global campaign to cut down the number of people losing lower limbs to the disease.β